 Newmont and Goldcorp Receive Merger Approval from the Government of Korea

-Newmont Mining Corporation (NYSE: NEM) (Newmont or the Company) and Goldcorp Inc. (NYSE: GG, TSX: G) (Goldcorp) today announced that the government of Korea, through the Korea Fair Trade Commission, issued a letter stating that the proposed combination of the two companies is not in violation of Article 7 (1) (Restriction on Business Combination) of the Monopoly Regulations and Fair Trade Act, thereby clearing the previously announced transaction to proceed.
+VANCOUVER, Feb.
+26, 2019 - Goldcorp Inc. (TSX: G, NYSE: GG) ("Goldcorp") and Newmont Mining Corp.
+(NYSE: NEM) ("Newmont" or the "Company") today announced that the government of Korea, through the Korea Fair Trade Commission, issued a letter stating that the proposed combination of the two companies is not in violation of Article 7 (1) (Restriction on Business Combination) of the Monopoly Regulations and Fair Trade Act, thereby clearing the previously announced transaction to proceed.

 Earlier this month, the Canadian Competition Bureau issued a "no action" letter clearing the transaction under Canadian competition law.
 Newmont and Goldcorp continue cooperating with other regulatory agencies to secure the remaining approvals that are conditions to closing.